ABOUT THE PROJECT

 Completed Mid 2018

 - The results of the demonstration has been encouraging.
-Living Water has now commissioned AgResearch to review the data of 400 FPA demonstration plots from around New Zealand where data has been gathered over multiple years in exactly the same way as the Waituna demonstration.
-We expect this to be completed by the end of 2018
+Living Water has now commissioned AgResearch to review the data of approximately 400 FPA demonstration plots from around New Zealand where data has been gathered over multiple years in exactly the same way as the Waituna demonstration.
+We expect this to be completed by September 2019

 - Case study to be written